syncopika/piano_roll_browser/README.md

 - change the note lock size to adjust the range of note sizes and positions!

-Instrument context-menu on right-click:
+**Instrument context-menu on right-click:**
 ![instrument context menu](screenshots/instrument_menu.gif "instrument context menu")

-Note context-menu on right-click:
+**Note context-menu on right-click:**
 ![note context menu](screenshots/note_menu.gif "note context menu")

-Resizing notes:
+**Resizing notes:**
 ![resizing notes](screenshots/note_resize.gif "resizing notes")

-Changing note lock size:
+**Changing note lock size:**
 ![changing note lock size](screenshots/note_lock.gif "changing note lock size")

-check out a demo! see the demo dropdown box.
+**check out a demo! see the demo dropdown box.**

-I've also implemented a very rudimentary custom instrument preset import ability (use this to create a custom instrument preset: https://github.com/syncopika/soundmaker).
-I have a couple example presets in /example_presets (test-preset2 and test-preset3) that work fine but test-preset.json, which has an ADSR envelope, is not working so well at the moment.
-I also need to work out some issues with the biquad filter and get a better understanding of how it works.
+I've also implemented a rudimentary custom instrument preset import ability (use this to create a custom instrument preset: https://github.com/syncopika/soundmaker).
+You can see some basic example presets in /example_presets, which are imported automatically in my demo.

 Disclaimer: the custom instrument functionality is currently pretty limited; there are lots of possible custom preset configurations that will break under my current implementation.
 So this feature is definitely a work-in-progress but you can maybe at least see its future potential! :)

 ### current issues: